-Cash at the end of fiscal 2018 was $4.4 billion, an increase of $598 million from the prior year.
-Cash from operations contributed $12.7 billion to the coffers, while investing activities used $6.3 billion, mainly for capital expenditures related to facility automation and capacity expansion projects and information technology.
-Financing activities used another $5.7 billion for loan payments, dividends to stockholders, and the company's stock repurchase program.
+Cash at the end of fiscal 2019 was $5.2 billion, an increase of $871 million from the prior year.
+Cash from operations contributed $8.6 billion to the coffers, while investing activities used $6.1 billion, mainly for capital expenditures on buildings, facilities and plant equipment decreased in 2019 compared to 2018 in their U.S. and international package businesses, as the company completed several facility automation and capacity expansion projects in 2018.
+Financing activities used another $1.7 billion for loan payments, dividends to stockholders, and the company's stock repurchase program.

 Seattle teens Jim Casey and Claude Ryan started American Messenger Company, a delivery and errand service, in 1907.
 They were soon making small-parcel deliveries for local department stores, and in 1913 changed the company's name to Merchants Parcel Delivery.
 Casey, who led the company for 50 years, established a policy of manager ownership, best service, and lowest rates.
 In 1916 new employee Charlie Soderstrom chose the brown paint still used on the company's vehicles.
 Service expanded outside Seattle in 1919 when Merchants Parcel bought Oakland, California-based Motor Parcel Delivery, later changing its name to United Parcel Service (UPS).